jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 How to build a conceptualization?

-Features of good conceptualization
+Characteristics of a good conceptualization

 Individualization

-• Is “tailored” to the individual patient.
+• It is “tailored” to a specific patient.

 Understanding